-History is a key part of the Humanities Faculty and is taught with other Foundation subjects in Years 7 and 8.
+History is a key part of the Humanities Faculty and is taught with other Foundation subjects in Years 7, 8 and 9.
 We are a passionate and innovative department.

 Key Stage 3